nhuijser/no-escape/README.md

-# Horror Maze
+# n0 esc4p3

-A web horror maze created in HTML, CSS & JavaScript for a game-jam.
+A web horror game created in HTML, CSS & JavaScript for a game-jam.

 ## Run Locally